 To keep the focus on API documentation, we’ll take a documentation-centric approach to understanding Java.
 You’ll learn the various parts of Java by looking at a specific Javadoc file and sorting through the main components.

-For this part of the course, you need to install the following:
+For this part of the book, you need to install the following:

 To make sure you have Java installed, you can do the following:

 Also, start Eclipse and make sure it doesn’t complain that you don’t have the JDK.